Mulwor/note-app/rolling-scopes-school/tests/week-7/Linters, Formatters and Husky.md

 `d) A code formatter`

 ---
-6. What statements are correct about Prettier and ESLint integration? (мультивыбор)
+6. What statements are correct about Prettier and ESLint integration?

 `a) Integration of this tools gives opportunity to run them together as one job` `b) Prettier provides 'eslint-plugin-prettier' and 'eslint-config-prettier' rules to accomplish this`